lz-midway/zillow_scraper/README.txt

     resulting dataframe can be processed into a single email

 email_sender: pick up the readied data, package it as an email and send it to the receiver

+user_interface: a separate program for updating user interface, the user interface and the input connect through port number 3124